 (v) certification by the American Board of Medical Physics in Medical Health Physics; or

-(D) equivalent qualifications as approved by the agency.
+(D) equivalent qualifications as approved by the department .

-(8) The qualifications in paragraph (7)(A) - (D) do not apply to individuals who have been adequately trained and designated as RSOs on licenses issued prior to October 1, 2000.
+(8) The qualifications in paragraph (7)(A) - (D) do not apply to individuals who have been adequately trained and designated as RSOs on licenses issued before October 1, 2000.

 (g) Duties and responsibilities of the Radiation Safety Committee (RSC).
-The duties and responsibilities of the RSC include but are not limited to the following:
+The duties and responsibilities of the RSC include the following:

-(1) meeting as often as necessary to conduct business but no less than 3 times a year;
+(1) meeting as often as necessary to conduct business but no less than three times a year;